nfisher23/nickolasfisher.com/content/blog/Subscribing-to-Channels-in-Clustered-Redis-With-Lettuce.md

 tags: [java, spring, webflux, lettuce, redis]
 ---

-We already know [how to subscribe to redis using lettuce](https://nickolasfisher.com/blog/Subscribing-to-Redis-Channels-with-Java-Spring-Boot-and-Lettuce) when it&#39;s not running in clustered mode.
-If it&#39;s running in clustered mode, it&#39;s not terribly different, but I did discover one thing that is interesting, which is the subject of this article.
+We already know [how to subscribe to redis using lettuce](https://nickolasfisher.com/blog/Subscribing-to-Redis-Channels-with-Java-Spring-Boot-and-Lettuce) when it's not running in clustered mode.
+If it's running in clustered mode, it's not terribly different, but I did discover one thing that is interesting, which is the subject of this article.

 What follows will be much easier to grok if you have already [set up a locally running redis cluster](https://nickolasfisher.com/blog/Bootstrap-a-Local-Sharded-Redis-Cluster-in-Five-Minutes) for testing.
 And the source code for everything that follows [can be found on github](https://github.com/nfisher23/reactive-programming-webflux).